slint-ui/slint/api/rs/slint/mcu.md

 Writing an application in Rust that runs on a MCU requires several prerequisites:

 * Install a Rust toolchain to cross-compile to the target architecture.
-* Locate and select the correct HAL crates and drivers, and depend on them in your `Cargo.toml`.
+* Locate and select the correct Hardware Abstraction Layer (HAL) crates and drivers, and depend on them in your `Cargo.toml`.
 * Install tools for flashing and debugging your code on the device.

 We recommend reading the [Rust Embedded Book](https://docs.rust-embedded.org/book/),